amschel99/Bitcoin-notes/src/base58-encoding.md

 1. Add a **prefix** to identify data type.
 2. Compute a **checksum** via double SHA256 hashing.
 3. Combine and encode in Base58.

+## Challenge

+ 1.Given a  base58 `tprv`,  extract the private key and chaincode